 We are currently offering only the Pfizer–BioNTech and Moderna COVID-19 vaccines to our eligible patients.
 We are notifying patients individually when they can schedule a vaccination appointment. so we can notify you.
 Learn more about the .

 At NYU Langone’s Ventricular Assist Device (VAD) Program, we offer leading edge, lifesaving mechanical circulatory support for two major conditions: acute cardiogenic shock, in which the heart muscle abruptly stops working, and chronic advanced heart failure, in which the heart muscle is permanently weakened and doesn’t pump blood and oxygen throughout the body efficiently.

-After someone experiences acute cardiogenic shock, a temporary ventricular assist device can be implanted to help circulate blood throughout the body until the heart recovers.
-In chronic heart failure, a left ventricular assist device (LVAD) can help extend—and improve—the lives of certain patients, whether you are awaiting heart transplant or you are not a candidate for one.
+After someone experiences acute cardiogenic shock, a temporary left ventricular assist device (LVAD) helps circulate blood throughout the body until the heart recovers.
+In chronic heart failure, an LVAD can help extend—and improve—the lives of some people, whether you are awaiting heart transplant or you are not a candidate for one.
 This treatment has been shown to increase patient survival, sometimes by more than five years.

 U.S. News & World Report’s “Best Hospitals” ranks NYU Langone one of the top hospitals in the country for cardiology and heart surgery.

 Through the VAD Program, NYU Langone offers all LVAD devices approved by the U.S. Food and Drug Administration for treating advanced heart failure.
 What’s more, our VAD program has earned advanced certification from The Joint Commission, the nation’s oldest and largest standards-setting and accrediting body in healthcare.